cortex-lab/Suite2P/registers2p/Readme.md

 Left-click (left-display): click once to open a lasso tool to select user-imported target centroids (if present).
 The cursor will switch to a cross-hair.
 Subsequently click and drag to define the lasso area around targets you want to select.
 Double-click to finish defining area.
 Selected targets within the area will turn from red to yellow.
 Subsequent clicks and drags will move targets around.
 Hit Enter to de-select targets and leave them where you have dragged them.

 Left-click (right-display): toggle the overlap state of selected ROIs that have >0 pixel overlap with each other.

-### 7. Outputs ###
-Click "Save analysis..." to save registered ROIs (and targets) for subsequent analysis in a variable called regi with fields:
-- rois.idcs = n * 2 matrix where n is the number of overlapping rois and columns correspond to the 2 time-points.
-Elements are the indices of raw Suite2P ROIs in the F...proc.mat file, not parsed by the iscell classifer.
-I.e. an element that equals 10 in rois.idcs is truly ROI 10 in F...proc.mat.
-Use this to index directly into dat.Fcell/dat.FcellNeu.
-- rois.iscell_idcs = n * 2 matrix where n is the number of overlapping rois and columns correspond to the 2 time-points.
-Elements are the indices of Suite2P ROIs in the F...proc.mat file after being parsed by the iscell classifier.
-If you are only importing positively classified ROIs (iscell == 1) then use this to index into your resulting matrix directly: classfied_cells(rois.iscell_idcs,:).
-If you are importing all ROIs (iscell==1 | iscell == 0) then index into this matrix using the non-negative indices of iscell: nn_idcs = find(iscell); nonclassified_cells(nn_idcs(rois.iscell_idcs),:).
-- targets.idcs = n * 3 matrix where n is the number of targets that you imported, columns 1 and 2 are the two time-points and column 3 is 0 | 1 depending on whether the target has overlapping ROIs across the 2 time-points (1) or only has an ROI on one/other/neither time-point (0).
-Elements in the first 2 columns are NaN if no ROI overlapped with that target, or indices of raw Suite2P ROIs not parsed by the iscell classifier (see roi.idcs above) if an ROI did.
-- targets.iscell_idcs = n * 3 matrix where n is the number of targets that you imported, columns 1 and 2 are the two time-points and column 3 is 0 | 1 depending on whether the target has overlapping ROIs across the 2 time-points (1) or only has an ROI on one/other/neither time-point (0).
-Elements in the first 2 columns are NaN if no ROI overlapped with that target, or indices of Suite2P ROIs after they have been parsed with the iscell classifier (see roi.iscell_idcs above) if an ROI did.